szilvia-csernus/rabbit_sanctuary/README.md

 All references to the images and icons that have been sourced from other sites can be found in the [credits](#credits) section.

-### Wireframes - Low & High Fidelity Designs
+## Wireframes

-I created all designs in [Figma](https://www.figma.com/).
+Wireframes were created in [Figma](https://www.figma.com/).

 ![mobile-low-fidelity-design](assets/images/readme-images/mobile-low-fidelity-design.jpeg)
 ![desktop-low-fidelity-design](assets/images/readme-images/desktop-low-fidelity-design.jpeg)

+## High Fidelity Prototype

+I created high fidelity prototypes for both mobile and desktop screens.

 ![mobile-high-fidelity-design](assets/images/readme-images/mobile-high-fidelity-design.jpeg)
 ![desktop-high-fidelity-design](assets/images/readme-images/desktop-high-fidelity-design.jpeg)

+---
-## Features
+# Features

-The website comprises of three pages: `Home/About` page, `Adopt` page and a `Contact Us` page.
+The website comprises of three pages: `About` page, `Adopt` page and a `Contact Us` page.
 In addition, I added two overlay modals with forms for `volunteering` and `donation` as well as a `thank you` modal to appear after a successful form submission.

+Dark mode is implemented throughout all pages to satisfy the website owner's UX requirement.

-### General features on each page
+## General features

+### Header

 The `header` is responsive to all screen sizes.
 On large screens, it expands horizontally, while on mobile and narrower screens the menu bar is replaced with a `burger` icon.
 Clicking this icon would make the menu appear as a side bar.

 All types of the menu bar have Bootstrap codebase.
 I styled them in css to achieve the desired look.

 A hover effect gives the user feedback about the menu choices.
 The logo can be clicked from any pages to take the user back to the home page.

-Dark mode is implemented throughout all pages to satisfy the website owner's UX requirement.

 ![header-desktop-light-mode](assets/images/readme-images/header-desktop-light-mode2.jpeg)
 ![header-desktop-dark-mode](assets/images/readme-images/header-dark-mode.gif)